scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 pyproject.toml's.
 Scikit-build-core (along with meson-python and maturin) were added to the Scientific Python Development Guide.
 Fixes were made in Pyodide to ensure better CMake support for WebAssembly builds (which were also added to cibuildwheel).
-And scikit-build-core was one of the first backends (if not the first) to support free-threaded Python 3.13 builds.
+And scikit-build-core was one of the first backends to support free-threaded Python 3.13 builds.

 ## Summary